Hafþór Júlíus Björnsson: 2018

+2019

+Hafþór successfully defended his title at the 2019 Arnold Strongman Classic in dominant fashion and broke his own elephant bar deadlift world record, increasing the heaviest raw deadlift in strongman history to 474.5 kg in only his second attempt out of the three allowed and broke the Weight over bar world record for the eleventh time.

+He also dominated 2019 Europe's Strongest Man with only requiring to load three of the five Atlas stones in the last event, becoming a five-time Europe's Strongest Man Champion.
+After winning the axle deadlift for reps Hafþór famously answered Bill Kazmaier, "What is this, I didn't know I was gonna come here and do cardio!" and held the 200 kg each, Pillars of Hercules for 55.13 seconds.

-In his attempt to defend the title, Hafþór suffered a torn plantar fascia during the group stages and emerged in third place overall, behind Martins Licis and Mateusz Kieliszkowski, after doing all the events of the final while suffering from the injury, thus achieving the longest continuous podium streak in World's Strongest Man history with eight (2012–2019).
-Hafþór has also won more vehicle pulls, stone events, and medleys and loading races than any other competitor in the history of the competition.
+However, in his attempt to defend his World's Strongest Man title, Hafþór tore his plantar fascia during the group stages and ended up being third, behind Martins Licis and Mateusz Kieliszkowski, thus achieving the longest continuous podium streak in World's Strongest Man history, with eight (2012–2019).
+Hafþór won more vehicle pulls, stone events, and medleys and loading races than any other competitor in the history of the competition.
 Among the past winners who have managed to qualify for the finals at a 100% ratio, Hafþór and Mariusz Pudzianowski top the list, with nine finals out of nine appearances.
-In May 2020, Hafþór stated that he would not return to Giants Live or World's Strongest Man competitions.

-Arnold Strongman Classic

-Hafþór entered the Arnold Sports Festival's limelight after winning second place in the 2011 Arnold Amateur competition, which was also his first-ever competition abroad.
-This paved the way for him to qualify for the Arnold Pro Strongman World Series, eventually winning the Arnold Brazil, Arnold Australia, Arnold South Africa, and Arnold Canada competitions.